SquadGames/GameSDK/API_spec.md

 Uses the ID, license, and license configuration to call `createBond` in the Squad contract.

+TODO: consider exactly how licenses should be stored and parsed.
+Does a readable language version of the license need to be stored in the metastore, or only a reference to it?
+Should the configuration be stored separately from or only integrated into the license text itself?

 ## Buying and Selling Contribution Bonds and Usage Rights

 ### `tokenReserveValue`